 This 8:30 is a play on the chapters "8" and "4" that compose the final day (when Dick flies in from Miami), and the possible reference to "8 and 1/2" at the beginning of "The Interview" section.

-Ullman and Bill approach Jack who is reading an issue of Playgirl in an armchair in the same area that, on the day of the interview, a bellhop had appeared to carry to a group of people a service tray of food as Jack crossed to the reception desk.
+Ullman and Bill approach Jack who is reading an issue of Playgirl in an armchair in the same area where, on the day of the interview, a bellhop had appeared to carry to a group of people a service tray of food as Jack crossed to the reception desk.
 A woman with blond hair had been seated in the chair now occupied by Jack.

 Dishes rest on a table beside Jack, including a can of Coke.

-Straight men wouldn't normally read Playgirl, it being a pornographic magazine published ostensibly for women though it also served gay men.
+Straight men wouldn't normally read Playgirl, it being a soft-core pornographic magazine published ostensibly for women though it also served gay men.
 One wouldn't expect Jack to be reading a pornographic magazine at all here, certainly not in front of any employer, not to mention the magazine is intended to seem as though it belongs to the hotel and is casual reading material that was lying about, which is also unlikely.
 Yet Jack behaves quite nonchalantly about it, so the magazine may not be quite as it seems, it may have some other meaning here.
 The issue of Playgirl is perhaps immediately notable considering later in the film Jack's manuscript is revealed to be only the repeated phrase, "All work and no play makes Jack a dull boy".
 In "The Interview" section, Danny had complained how in Boulder there was no one with whom to play.
 The later invitation of the two girls to Danny is that he come and play with them.

 Collative Learning shows the Playgirl is from January 1978.
 If one is hoping to find what year the action of the movie is supposed to have taken place, 1978 might be a good guess.